Codeception/codeception.github.com/docs/modules/Unit.markdown

 {% endhighlight %}

-This method dynamically creates mock from stub.
+This method dynamically creates a mock from a stub.

  * magic
  * see createMocks